navgurukul/bhanwari-devi/README.md

 ```

 ### How we do Styling/CSS
-Note: To be updated later.
+Note: Soon, We will add our way of styling css here.
 ![CSS MEME](https://i.imgur.com/YkuovuP.png)

 ### In case of doubt

-If you still have some doubt or suggestions, about how things works in this repo.
-Please feel free to contact Vikash, Saquib or Komal.
+If you still have some doubt or suggestions, about how things works in this project.
+Please feel free to contact [Vikash](https://github.com/vikash-eatgeek), [Saquib](https://github.com/pysaquib), [Komal](https://github.com/komalahire) or [Abhishek](https://github.com/abhishekgupta92).
 We are more than happy to get on a call and make things more clear to you. afterall, you are trying to build things with us.

 ### Environment variables
-- *for development you need some dev variables to set in the `.env.development` file in root folder.
-If you don't have it. then please create it. and Get in touch with us to get the dev variables.*
+- *You need a file called `.env.development` to start running the project locally and develop.
+Please get in touch with us.
+If you are interested in helping us.*

 ## Scripts that makes our day-to-day life easy.